 Saint Mary’s invests in purification systems for large spaces and residence hall rooms

-Saint Mary’s University of Minnesota has installed groundbreaking purification systems on its Winona and Twin Cities campuses.
+Saint Mary’s University of Minnesota installed groundbreaking purification systems on its Winona and Twin Cities campuses.

-These systems, which were being discussed prior to the COVID-19 pandemic as part of Saint Mary’s commitment to healthy living and wellness for students, will significantly contribute to the health and well-being of students, faculty, staff, and campus visitors by purifying the air and surfaces of harmful materials, including viruses.
+These systems, which were being discussed prior to the COVID-19 pandemic as part of Saint Mary’s commitment to healthy living and wellness for students, are significantly contributing to the health and well-being of students, faculty, staff, and campus visitors by purifying the air and surfaces of harmful materials, including viruses.

 In addition to this Delos installation, Saint Mary’s joins a growing number of well-known organizations by enrolling in the WELL Health-Safety Rating from the International WELL Building Institute, a third-party verified rating to prepare these spaces for re-entry in a post COVID-19 environment.

 Delos has fostered research collaborations with the Cleveland Clinic, Mayo Clinic, a board of doctors from the Columbia University Medical Center, and architects, scientists, and wellness thought leaders to introduce wellness standards, programs, and solutions into the built environment.